 Baldwin Park is a larger medium-sized city located in the state of California.
 With a population of 77,071 people and 17 constituent neighborhoods, Baldwin Park is the 105th largest community in California.

 Housing costs in Baldwin Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Because occupations involving physical labor dominate the local economy, Baldwin Park is generally considered to be a blue-collar town.
-35.87% of the Baldwin Park workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Baldwin Park is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Baldwin Park is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Baldwin Park who work in office and administrative support (14.31%), sales jobs (10.31%), and maintenance occupations (6.97%).
+There are especially a lot of people living in Baldwin Park who work in office and administrative support (14.65%), sales jobs (9.77%), and food service (6.94%).

 Baldwin Park is an extremely ethnically-diverse city.
 The people who call Baldwin Park home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Baldwin Park, accounting for 77.90% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Baldwin Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Baldwin Park include Irish, Italian, English, and Polish.
+People of Hispanic or Latino origin are the most prevalent group in Baldwin Park, accounting for 75.91% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Baldwin Park residents report their race to be Asian, followed by White.
+Important ancestries of people in Baldwin Park include Irish, English, Italian, and Polish.

 The most common language spoken in Baldwin Park is Spanish.
 Other important languages spoken here include English and Chinese.